 4. Final examinations may not be given in whole or in part prior to the scheduled examination period.

-B. Class Attendance
+C. Class Attendance

-1. Instructors will make known to their classes their policy concerning the effect of absence on the student's grade.
+1. Instructors will make known to their classes in their syllabi their policy concerning the effect of absence on the student's grade.
 Students are not automatically entitled to a certain number of absences.

 2. Instructors may bar from a final examination any student whose absence they consider excessive or whose class work is not deserving of credit.
 Any student who misses more than a third of the sessions may expect to be barred from final examination.
 In such cases, the course grade will be recorded as F.